mpvnet-player/mpv.net/README.md

 ### Changelog

+### 2.3 (2019-04-04)

+- dragging a youtube URL on mpv.net would still break something, it should work now
+- when the main window gets focus/activation it will check the clibboard for a YouTube video and ask to play it
+- libmpv updated
+- changing to normal size from fullscreen resulted in a too large window in some circumstances
+- some default key bindings and menu structure have changed and the input.conf file has a description added on top <https://github.com/stax76/mpv.net/blob/master/mpv.net/Resources/input.conf.txt>
+- the file association code was completely rewriten, it's now contained within mpvnet.exe instead of a separate application and it adds a few more keys
+- various new info added to the wiki: <https://github.com/stax76/mpv.net/wiki>
+- On Top feature was implemented using mpv's native property 'ontop', default bindings at: <https://github.com/stax76/mpv.net/blob/master/mpv.net/Resources/input.conf.txt>

 ### 2.2 (2019-04-01)

 - messages boxes had always the info icon even if a different icon (error, warning, question) was intended